Can Honey Bees Sting?

 Q: Are honeybees the only bee species that can sting?

-A: No, other bee species can also sting, but honey bees are the most well-known for their stinging behavior.
+A: No, other bee species can also sting, but honey bees are the most well-known for their stinging behaviour.

 Q: What are the symptoms and causes of a honey bee sting?